Polarimeter to Unify the Corona and Heliosphere (PUNCH): PUNCH instruments

-During early operations, stray light in the NFI instrument was found to be greater, and far more variable, than anticipated during design and development.
-This has been attributed to variable Earthshine illuminating the interior of the baffle tube, and thereby scattering onto the rear of the occulter.
-The process to scrub this variable stray light from the data is the subject of a rapid development effort early in the mission; it is described in more detail by \citet{hughes_etal_2025}.
+During early operations, total stray light in the NFI instrument was found to be greater, and far more variable, than \new{the solar stray light performance in Table \ref{tab:NFI-stray light}.
+This has been attributed to variable Earthshine illuminating the interior of the baffle tube, and thereby scattering onto the rear of the occulter; the effect was not characterized during the SCOTCH testing campaign in the pre-launch phase.
+The additional variable stray light is up to $5\times$ brighter than the solar stray light, though more typically $0.2\times$ to $2\times$ as bright; and is confined to the zone (inside of approximately $22 R_\odot$) covered by the defocused image of the occulter.} The process to scrub this variable stray light from the data is the subject of a rapid development effort early in the mission; it is described in more detail by \citet{hughes_etal_2025}.

+NFI sample data, collected during commissioning, included images of the new moon and of several bright CMEs.
+Example images are in Figure \ref{fig:nfi-demo}, and reveal the instrument's high sensitivity and resolution even with preliminary data processing.